-- Make him feel safe: Your little one will feel he can move and discover what’s around him if he plays in a supportive and safe environment.
-You’ll also feel confident to encourage his independence if you know he can’t get hurt.
-Play yards are a great safe zone for him.
-These places will allow you to be near him and supervised him while giving him a chance to explore his toys and even practice crawling, sitting, pulling himself up, and cruise around.
+- Make them feel safe: Your little one will feel they can move and discover what’s around them if they play in a supportive and safe environment.
+You’ll also feel confident to encourage their independence if you know they can’t get hurt.
+Play yards are a great safe zone for them.
+These places will allow you to be near them and supervise them while giving them a chance to explore their toys and even practice crawling, sitting, pulling up, and cruising around.

-- Swap toys around: Keep the toys you know he likes near; the ones that he knows how to manipulate and is familiar with.
-However, every now and then leave a new one to catch his attention.
+- Swap toys around: Keep the toys you know they like near; the ones that they know how to manipulate and are familiar with.
+However, every now and then leave a new one to catch their attention.
 It doesn’t have to be a brand-new toy, you can always use old ones or even take some and hide them for a week or so and introduce them again.

-- Explore with different types of toys: One of the ways your little one learns about his environment is through his senses.
+- Explore with different types of toys: One of the ways your little one learns about their environment is through the senses.
 Try to involve different textures, smells, and sounds.
-Toys with buttons and wheels will also grab his attention.
-He’ll be so intrigued by those toys he’ll want to discover how they work.
-He’ll also love repetition as he figures out how things work, so you might see him filling the same box with objects over and over again.
+Toys with buttons and wheels will also grab their attention.
+They’ll be so intrigued by those toys they’ll want to discover how they work.
+They’ll also love repetition as they figure out how things work, so you might see them filling the same box with objects over and over again.

-- Follow his lead: Observe the things that he’s interested in and get those involved.
-He might be into noisy instruments, he might like constructive play with blocks, or he might be drawn to book illustrations.
-Everyone has different preferences so keep this in mind when encouraging him to entertain himself.
+- Follow their lead: Observe the things that they’re interested in and get those involved.
+They might be into noisy instruments, constructive play with blocks, or they might be drawn to book illustrations.
+Everyone has different preferences so keep this in mind when encouraging them to entertain themselves.

-- Practice parallel play: In this type of play you’ll be playing side by side with your son without interacting or playing with him.
-Even though it might seem he’s doing his own thing, he is watching your moves and learning through them.
-The fact that you are setting the example while allowing him the space to figure it out on his own fosters his independence, decision making, and problem-solving skills.
+- Practice parallel play: In this type of play, you’ll be playing side by side with your little one without interacting or playing with them.
+Even though it might seem they’re doing their own thing, they are watching your moves and learning through them.
+The fact that you are setting the example while allowing them the space to figure it out on their own fosters their independence, decision-making, and problem-solving skills.

-Trust that you don’t need to entertain your little one every minute of every day and try to encourage short yet meaningful periods of time where he can explore the world by himself.
+Trust that you don’t need to entertain your little one every minute of every day and try to encourage your child’s independence through short, yet meaningful periods of time where they can explore the world by themselves.
 Your little one has a huge capacity for playing, learning, being creative, and inventive.